TylerTheFox/Monero-TipBot/README.md

 It should complain about the deamon not running.
 Thats normal see the next step.

 ## IntenseCoin Deamon setup
-Just open `intensecoin` normally.
+Just open `intensecoind` normally.

 ## Application Setup
 The program needs to be in the folder with RPC or have the working directory set to the folder RPC is in.

-The file structure should look like this. intense-wallet-rpc
+The file structure should look like this:
+* intense-wallet-rpc
-TIPBOT
+* TIPBOT
-Wallets/ <-- this is a directory.
+* Wallets/ <-- this is a directory.

 ## Discord Token Setup
 Navigate to "My Apps" on Discord (https://discordapp.com/developers/applications/me).